debolk/play/current-issues.md

 ## Issues

 This file describes some of the issues we've encountered during the 2013 LAN-party at De Bolk.
 These issues are prioritised using MoSCoW.
 Currently, the system was neither useable nor useful to the visitors of the LAN-party.
-We remain confident that there's a market for this type of supportive software, but that current execution is just too low.
+We remain confident that there's a market for this type of supportive software, but that the current execution is just too weak.

 ### Must have
 * Better performance